LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

 - specific scheduling configurations
 - specific computer systems

-For example, running an existing program with an existing collection of methods in a new jurisdiction is as simple as just revising the asset parameter file to the new set of sites, leaving the other parameter files untouched.
+For example, running an existing program with an existing collection of methods in a new jurisdiction could be as simple as just revising the asset parameter file to the new set of sites, leaving the other parameter files untouched.

 While global parameters are straightforward to specify this way, and the above example shows how to do this - a few extra parameters are required to directly specify programs or methods, which are at different levels in the hierarchy.